nix1/bye/README.md

-# OptionHodler's Backtesting Yield Estimator
+# Backtesting Yield Estimator for Stock&Index Options

-The goal of the OptionHodler's Backtesting Yield Estimator (_OHBYE_) is to provide a simple Pythonic way to define and test option trading strategies.
+The goal of the Backtesting Yield Estimator (_BYE_) is to provide a simple Pythonic way to define and test option trading strategies.
 This tool aims to allow investors to backtest their option strategies on historical data to estimate the expected yield of their strategies _(but see more info on its current state and limitations below)_.

 The focus is on testing long-term investment strategies.
-Write and HODL! 📈💰
+Just write and HODL! 📈💰

 ## Why?